observIQ/bindplane-agent/README.md

   </i>
 </p>

-BindPlane Telemetry Pipeline standardizes your telemetry ingestion, processing, and shipping, by providing a unified, OTel-native pipeline.

-## Why BindPlane?
+## Why BindPlane Agent?

 If you're managing telemetry at scale you'll run in to these problems sooner or later:

-1. **Agent fatigue.** You'll end up managing dozens of proprietary agents all collecting and forwarding telemetry to different observability backends, which leads to performance issues and...
+1. **Agent fatigue.** You'll manage endless proprietary agents and OpenTelemetry Collectors that collect and forward telemetry to different observability backends, leading to performance issues.
-2. **Endless configuration files.** Even with GitOps practices you'll end up managing hundreds of configuration files for different sources, destinations, and processors that are written in proprietary languages instead leading to...
+2. **Endless configuration files.** Even with GitOps practices you'll have to manage hundreds of configuration files for different sources, destinations, and processors written in either proprietary languages or YAML.
-3. **Vendor lock-in.** BindPlane's primary focus is OpenTelemetry.
-It deploys and manages OpenTelemetry Collectors, uses OpenTelemetry Standards for terminology and configuration, and enables remote management with OpAMP.

-That's why BindPlane will always be committed to these 4 core tenets.
+3. **High complexity.** OpenTelemetry's complexity and learning curve make it difficult to implement, manage, and re-point telemetry without a centralized management plane like BindPlane Telemetry Pipeline to standardize telemetry ingestion, processing, and shipping, with a unified, OpenTelemetry-native pipeline.

-### A collector you're used to
+### An OpenTelemetry Collector you're used to

-The BindPlane Agent is observIQ’s distribution of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
+The BindPlane Agent is observIQ’s distribution of the upstream [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
 It’s the first distribution to implement the [Open Agent Management Protocol](https://opentelemetry.io/docs/specs/opamp/) (OpAMP) and is designed to be fully managed with [BindPlane Telemetry Pipeline](https://observiq.com/solutions).

-### Focus on usability
+### Focused on usability

 Increases the accessibility of OpenTelemetry by providing simplified installation scripts, tested example configurations, and end-to-end documentation making it easy to get started.